Or the Hidden people like we Icelanders call them

 We Believe…In a way

 People are regularly surveyed in Iceland regarding their beliefs.
 The surveys are everywhere, from academic to simple newspaper surveys.
 In 1998, newspaper DV did a small survey where 600 people were asked if they believed in elves: yes or no. 54.4% of people said yes.
-However, in 2006 an academic study was made into the beliefs of Icelanders, everything from religious beliefs to auras, hidden people, fairies, UFOs and if dreaming true was possible.
+However, in 2006 an academic study was made into the beliefs of Icelanders, people were asked about religious beliefs, auras, hidden people, fairies, UFOs and if dreaming true was possible.
 In that survey, 35% of people said hidden people might exist.
 18% said “probably”, 9% were convinced they existed, while 39% said it was unlikely and impossible that they existed.

 The same survey was done again with almost the same results a year later.